cncjs/cncjs/e2e/README.md

   controller.
 - **settings.spec.js** — each of the 8 settings sections resolves and paints,
   and navigation between them stays client-side.
+- **visualizer.spec.js** — what the Three.js scene actually draws, compared
+  against committed screenshots.
+See "Screenshot baselines" below.

 ## What is not covered

 Anything requiring a machine: jogging, G-code streaming, probing, homing.
 Those need a controller on a serial port and, more importantly, they move real hardware — they belong in a separate, explicitly opt-in tier.

+## Screenshot baselines

+`workspace.spec.js` asserts that a canvas appears and has a non-zero box.
+That is worth having, but a renderer drawing nothing at all satisfies it just as well — the element is there either way. `visualizer.spec.js` closes that gap with `toHaveScreenshot()` against baselines committed under `*.spec.js-snapshots/`.

+Three things reach the canvas and none of them is pinned by default, so `visualizer-fixtures.js` seeds all three before the first navigation: the machine profile (the grid bounds, axis extents and limits cuboid are all derived from it), the widget's own persisted projection/camera/visibility state, and the device pixel ratio. `app/store` reads localStorage once at module evaluation, which is why the seed goes in through `addInitScript` rather than after the page has loaded.

+Two caveats are deliberate rather than sloppy:

+- **The comparison is tolerant, not exact.** WebGL output is not bit-identical across drivers, GPU resets or Chromium builds, so `maxDiffPixelRatio` allows a little antialiasing noise along the grid and toolpath.
+What the assertion still catches is a line that changed colour, a grid that changed extent, or geometry that stopped being drawn — each of which moves regions of the image rather than a fringe of pixels.
+- **The baselines belong to this machine.** That is acceptable because there is only one, but it does mean a baseline is re-recorded on purpose (delete the PNG and re-run) rather than whenever it goes red.

+A screenshot spec that only ever photographs one scene proves very little, so each tier also owns a control: the smoke tier photographs the same scene with the grid, numbers and limits switched off, and the hardware tier photographs the scene after the loaded file is closed again.
+If those came out looking like the positive cases, none of the assertions would be measuring anything.

+An element screenshot clips the composited page, not the WebGL buffer, so DOM chrome overlapping the canvas lands in the image too.
+The workflow toolbar and the loaded file's name are masked out — the toolbar because its buttons change with the connection state, the name because its antialiasing is a font concern.

 ## Selector conventions